tanushka-r/CodingExercise/submission.md

 I have tried not to deviate from directions as much as possible.
 As it is important to be able to show that I can code exactly to the specs.

 However, since there was a broken URL for one of the images, I had to make a simple image placeholder and add it to the project to programmaticaly replace any image with broken URL.

+Just a really small change - dropdown caret.
+I have "flipped" it when dropdown expanded, just to give more visual feedback.

 ## Is there anything else you'd like to let us know?